9 Tips to easily achieve your fell-good weight

 5. Stop when you are full

 Just as obvious and just as often ignored: our feeling of satiety.
-In some cultures it is considered rude to leave food on your plate.
-In others it is polite.
-Anyhow, it is always okay to stop when your are full.
-If possible take a small portion and, if you are still hungry, another one.
+In some cultures, it is considered rude to leave food on your plate.
+In others, it is polite.
+Anyhow, it is always okay to stop when you are full.
+If possible, take a small portion and, if you are still hungry, another one.
 It helps to avoid overeating and less precious food has to be thrown out.

 6. Outsmart your cravings

 Most of us know those mean cravings for something sweet or salty.
 But we can learn to deal with them better: In many cases, a big glass of water just does the trick.
 Also fruits instead of sweets can help.
 Our taste buds get more sensitive after a while of sugar abstinence and we will experience the fruit’s flavour more intensely.
 A handful of unsalted nuts or 1–2 rice crackers also give us that yummy crunch in our mouths.
 If you have snack alternatives with you, you are rarely tempted to get a doughnut from the bakery.
 A home made muesli with oats, dried or fresh fruit and sunflower seeds is super delicious and very satiating.
 If you can’t do without certain foods, take a small portion (e.g. a tablespoon full) to your dinning place and enjoy every single bite.
 Stop, as soon as you’re full.

 Countless studies have proven that a (mostly) vegetarian diet prevents many common civilization diseases and contributes to a healthy weight.
 Be conscious about your consumption of animal products.
 Reduce meat to 1–2x a week, or even less.
 Try plant-based milk/cream instead of cow milk/cream and yogurt made of soy, oat, or rice.
 They have less saturated fats and often fewer calories.
 Moreover, they preserve animals and the environment.

 8. Move more in your everyday life.